 PS.
 There is a common idea that the Spyder should be varied in the left hand by playing 1324, 1423 etc instead of just 1234.

-This is a pointless exercise, save yourself the headache and just stick to 1234, there is no point to memorize an unmusical pattern!
+This would be a pointless exercise, save yourself the headache and just stick to 1234, there is no point to memorize an unmusical pattern!